Vintage Computer Chip Collectibles, Memorabilia & Jewelry

 First, Search the Internet and eBay and see what similar computer models have sold for to determine it's rarity and value.

-Some older computers such as the Altair Computer (pictured) are highly valuable to collectors. eBay is a great place to auction off rare and valuable computers.
+Some vintage computers such as the Altair Computer (pictured) are highly valuable to collectors. eBay is a great place to auction off rare and valuable computers.

-List of valuable old home computers sought after by collectors:
+List of rare and valuable vintage computers Highly sought after by collectors:

 • Cromeco